 “The well-known neo-Nazi headmaster of the 6th High School of Mytilene, B.M., is back.
 Under the pretext of the anniversary of the Polytechnic School uprising, and taking advantage of the tolerance of his superiors, the theoretician of the entity ‘Golden Dawn’ in Lesvos posted on his personal blog ... neo-fascist vomit under the title ‘THE ULTIMATE LIE IS ONE: THAT OF THE POLYTECHNIC SCHOOL OF 1973’” [para.7].

 B.M. filed a complaint with the criminal court against the applicant for slanderous defamation through the press.
-During the criminal procedure at the Mytilene First-Instance Criminal Court, the applicant argued that his statements were true and based on legitimate interest as mainly they had focused on B.M.’s capacity as headmaster and spreading his views to students.
+During the criminal procedure at the Mytilene First-Instance Criminal Court, the applicant argued that his statements were true and based on legitimate interest as they mainly focused on B.M.’s capacity as headmaster and spreading his views to students.

-The court held that the phrases “well-known neo-Nazi headmaster” and “theoretician of the entity ‘Golden Dawn" constituted value judgments that had the intention to insult B.M.’s honor and reputation.
-The court held that the need to inform the public could have been satisfied with using more decent expressions.
-The court changed the charges from slanderous defamation to insult, founding the applicant guilty and sentencing him to a six-month suspended prison sentence.
+The court held that the phrases “well-known neo-Nazi headmaster” and “theoretician of the entity Golden Dawn" constituted value judgments that had the intention to insult B.M.’s honor and reputation.
+The court held that the need to inform the public could have been satisfied with the use of more decent expressions.
+The court changed the charges from slanderous defamation to insult, finding the applicant guilty and sentencing him to a six-month suspended prison sentence.

 The applicant appealed against that decision before the North Aegean Misdemeanour Court of Appeal while invoking his right under ECHR, atr.10.
 The applicant argued that the characterizations of B.M. had been based on extensive evidence.
 He also refereed to B.M. post on his blog, stating: